 Nighttime construction activities are also proposed.
 Navigation lights associated with large vessels (i.e., barges and jack-up vessels) and lights necessary to perform construction activities may be visible from coastal vantage points.
 However, visual effects resulting from nighttime construction activities will be limited to a few geographical locations.
-These visual effects will also be short-term, since the large vessels and lights necessary to perform construction activities will not be present overnight once construction is complete.
+These visual effects will also be short-term, since the large vessels and lights necessary to perform construction activities is complete.

 Visual impact during onshore construction activities.
-During construction of the onshore substation, potential short-term visual effects will result from construction activities and the presence of construction equipment and work crews.
+During construction of the onshore substation and Hampton Road substation, potential short-term visual effects will result from construction activities and the presence of construction equipment and work crews.
 Construction activities will include surveying; clearing the construction site; stockpiling soil; grading, forming, and construction of substation foundations; placement and erection of substation equipment and buildings; placement of perimeter fencing; and restoration of temporarily disturbed workspace and laydown areas.

-It is anticipated that some visual impact will be introduced during NY Project construction of the onshore substations primarily for views from residential areas located in proximity to the proposed onshore substation, where the presence of construction equipment, materials, and crews will be dominant in the foreground.
+It is anticipated that some visual impact will be introduced during NY Project construction of the onshore substation and Hampton Road substation primarily for views from residential areas located in proximity to the proposed substations, where the presence of construction equipment, materials, and crews will be dominant in the foreground.
 However, the construction-related visual effects will be temporary because construction equipment and crews would be removed once construction is complete.
-Views of NY Project construction from areas not immediately adjacent to the onshore substation site will be mostly screened by buildings and structures.
+Views of NY Project construction from areas not immediately adjacent to the onshore substation and Hampton Road substation sites will be mostly screened by buildings and structures.

-The construction of other NY Project onshore components, including the submarine and onshore export and interconnection cables, will occur at grade (with the exception of the interconnection cable crossing of Barnums Channel, see Section 4.1) and will produce temporary views of construction equipment only to areas immediately adjacent to the construction.
+The construction of other NY Project onshore components, including the onshore export cables, interconnection cables, and loop-in / loop-out lines will occur at grade (with the exception of the interconnection cable crossing of Barnums Channel, see Section 4.1) and will produce temporary views of construction equipment only to areas immediately adjacent to the construction.